shelawang/BottomMargin/README.md

     * In Sublime Text 3, the Packages directory is called `Data/Packages`.
     * You can find this directory by clicking `Preferences > Browse Packages...` in Sublime.
 2. Restart Sublime Text to complete installation.
+3. In order for this plugin to work properly, the `scroll_past_end` setting in `Preferences > Settings - User` must be set to `true`.

 ## Usage

-Plugin properties (margin size, on/off) can be changed in the `Preferences > Package Settings > Bottom Margin` menu.
+Plugin properties (margin size, on/off, etc.) can be changed in the `Preferences > Package Settings > Bottom Margin` menu.

 ### Commands